 I have many clients that train at 6am that don’t eat before their workouts and they crush it every time.

 Similarly I have mid day clients that cannot eat before their workouts due to hectic schedules and they also crush it.
-I do however tell these clients to drink BCAAs at regular 2 hours intervals upon waking to avoid any muscle breakdown.
+If you find yourself low on energy during fasted workouts then it's probably not the best way to go for you.

 Think about is this way: you finish to workout at 4pm but decide to wait until 8pm to eat with friends for dinner.
 Instead of eating a good meal with greens, lean protein and healthy fats you hit up a restaurant.
 Even though you order a healthy meal, it won't come close to what you could of eaten right after your workout.